-The Sasso Nero (3,368 m asl), or Schwarzenstein, is located on the Zillertal Main Ridge in the Aurine Alps.
+The mighty Sasso Nero (3,368 m a.s.l.) is located on the Zillertal Main Ridge in the Aurine Alps.

-The national border between Italy and Austria passes above the peak of the Sasso Nero.
-The south ridge is the slope that levels off towards the Valle Aurina in South Tyrol.
-The Sasso Nero is surrounded by high mountains: the Grosser Mörchner (3,283 m asl) in the north, the Floitenspitzen peaks (3,194 m asl) and Mt Lovello (3,376 m asl) in the north east as well as the Berliner Spitze peak (3,253 m asl) in the south west.
+The national border between Italy and Austria passes above the peak of Mt.
+Sasso Nero in the Aurine Alps.
+The south ridge is the slope that levels off towards the Valle Aurina valley in South Tyrol.
+The Sasso Nero (literally Black Rock, or Black Stone) is surrounded by high mountains: Mt.
+Grosser Mörchner (3,283 m a.s.l.) in the north, the Cime di Flòite peaks (3,194 m a.s.l.) and the Monte Lovello (3,376 m a.s.l.) in the north-east as well as Mt.
+Berliner Spitze, also known as III.
+Hornspitze (3,253 m a.s.l.), in the south-west.

-For a high alpine tour on the summit of the Sasso Nero you should consider that glaciated flanks are dangerous and you must carry high alpine equipment.
-The most simple route on this mountain begins at Lutago in Valle Aurina via Vittorio Veneto al Sasso Nero mountain hut (2,923 m asl).
-From there you can follow the route along the north east chine to the summit.
+For a summit tour you should consider that glaciated flanks are dangerous and you must carry high-alpine equipment.
+The most simple route on this peak starts at Lutago in the Valle Aurina valley via the Rif.
+Vittorio Veneto al Sasso Nero mountain hut which can be found at 2,923 m a.s.l.
+From there you can follow the route along the north-east chine to the summit.

-The Sasso Nero was first climbed in August 1852 by first lieutenant Langner and his assistants in the course of land surveying.
-Six years later, however, the alpine guide Georg Samer and the alpinists Anton von Ruthner, Josef Daum and Ludwig von Barth scaled the peak starting from Ginzling in North Tyrol.
+Mt.
+Sasso Nero - Schwarzenstein in German - was first climbed in 1852 by first lieutenant Langner and his assistants in the course of land surveying.
+In 1868, however, the alpine guide Georg Samer and the alpinists Anton von Ruthner, Josef Daum and Ludwig von Barth scaled the peak starting from the village of Ginzling in North Tyrol.